zulip/zulip/templates/zerver/help/mute-a-stream.md

     The stream long-press menu for the mobile app can be accessed via the list of streams, the stream name in the "inbox" (unreads) view, or the top bar in a stream narrow.

-!!! tip ""
+{!stream-long-press-menu-tip.md!}
-    Another way to mute/unmute a stream is via stream settings.
+You can also mute/unmute a stream via the stream settings menu.
 ## Related articles

 * [Mute a topic](/help/mute-a-topic)